Cassiopeia-MoonBat/Code1/README.md

-# This is a descripstion for the Code1 repository.
+# This is a description for the Code1 repository.
 > It is very pretty,
 > We love coding ✨